Grezzybear/den/README.md

 Another great repo that helped me along was [Cloud-Reverse-Proxy](https://github.com/N-Quan/Cloud-Reverse-Proxy) from [N-Quan](https://github.com/N-Quan).
 I was having many issues finding out the correct iptables rules for forwarding traffic from a cloud VPS through wireguard, so this knowledge was invaluable.

+### User and Group Ids
+Individual users/groups are set up for different services Media-Server has users/groups that are 10000 based Anything that deals with network traffic like traffic-control and pihole are 11000 based Dashboard user/groups are 12000 based

 ## Media-Server
 | App | Use | Notes |
 | --- | --- | --- |